Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

    Name of the Connection.
 Note that this is the customer-specific name that has been given the connection.
 For detailed information, see [Establish connections to payment service providers (PSP)](../Integration/01_EstablishConnection.md).

 - *Created by*
-   Full name of the person who has created the transaction.
-This field is filled only in case a payment or refund has been manually created with the *Payments* module. <!----Stimmt das?-->
+   User name of the person or API who has created the transaction.
+Can be a real user or an API user.

 - *Modified by*
    Full name of the person who has changed the transaction.
-This field is filled only in case a payment or refund has been manually changed with the *Payments* module. <!----Stimmt das?-->
+Dito

 - *ID*
-   Unique identifier of the transaction.
+   Actino unique identifier of the transaction.

 - *Status ID*
    Identifier for the status.
 The following statuses are available, each prefixed by the ID in the list below.
 You can use the *Status ID* to filter and sort the list.